Mature Masculine

 Sorrow, when met honestly, has a transformative quality.
 It softens what has become rigid.
 It dissolves the illusion that we can control everything.
 In sorrow's open space, we meet ourselves more deeply.
 Here, humility grows and true acceptance becomes possible.

-When you let sorrow move through you rather than fighting it, something releases.
+When we let sorrow move through us rather than fighting it, something releases.
 The grip on how things should have been loosens.
-Flexibility and gentleness return, clearing room for new growth, and making it possible to love again.
+Flexibility and gentleness return, clearing room for new growth and making it possible to love again.

 Sorrow clarifies what matters.
 In the presence of real loss, the trivial falls away.
 The heart learns to let go of old burdens and accept reality.
 What remains is more true and precious.